Jaagrav/Cordion/README.md

 - Auto saves your files
 - Responsive, access your files from any device!
 - Google Authorization.
 Sign in with your Google Account.
+- Share your files with your friends and save others files in just one click!
+- Drag and Drop to organize your files.

 ## Dependencies